by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Overtime

-Under certain circumstances under the Fair Labor Standards Act (FLSA) and the New York Minimum Wage Act and applicable regulations, some positions may be exempt from overtime regulations including bona fide professional, administrative, and executive employees.
-In order for a position to qualify as exempt, employers must apply for a position duties test.
+Under certain circumstances under the Fair Labor Standards Act (FLSA), the New York Minimum Wage Act, and other applicable regulations, some positions may be exempt from overtime regulations including bona fide professional, administrative, and executive employees.
+In order for a position to qualify as exempt, employers must pass the Duties Test as well as the Salary Level Test.

 Overtime Exceptions

-• Call-in pay – If an employee goes to work as scheduled and their employer sends them home early, they may be entitled to extra hours of pay at the minimum wage rate for that day.
+- Call-in pay – If an employee goes to work as scheduled and the employer sends him or her home early, he or she may be entitled to extra hours of pay at the minimum wage rate for that day.

-• Spread of hours – If an employee's workday lasts longer than ten hours, they may be entitled to extra daily pay at a rate equal to one hour of pay at the minimum wage rate.
+- Spread of hours – If an employee's workday lasts longer than ten hours, he or she may be entitled to extra daily pay at a rate equal to one hour of pay at the minimum wage rate.

-• Uniform maintenance – If an employee cleans their own uniform, they may be entitled to additional weekly pay.
+- Uniform maintenance – If an employee cleans his or her own uniform, he or she may be entitled to additional weekly pay.

 Overtime payment requirements in New York also do not apply to: